pvcraven/web-development-class/source/semester_2/03_java_environment/java_environment.rst

 ---------------------------

 Now you have Java, and an Integrated Development Environment (IDE) installed.
 Let's use the IDE to set up our first web project.
+Select these options.
+If you do not have these options, you might have the free community edition.
+You need to get the other edition.

 .. image:: new_project.png
     :width: 600px